jtabba/audio-processing-challenge/README.md

 For use:

 1. Install dependencies
-2. Replace `directory` with the path to taregt audio files
+2. Replace `directory` with the path to target audio files
 3. Initialise processing via terminal `python3 index.py` while in the root of this directory

 Information